Rensselaer Polytechnic Institute: Athletic facilities

 The Houston Field House is a 4,780‑seat multi-purpose arena located on the RPI campus.
 It opened in 1949 and is home to the RPI Engineers men's and women's ice hockey teams.
 The Field House was renovated starting in 2007 as part of the major campus improvement project to build the East Campus Athletic Village.
 The renovations included locker rooms upgrades, addition of a new weight room, and a new special reception room dedicated to Ned Harkness.
 Additionally, as part of the renovations through a government grant, solar panels were installed on the roof to supply power to the building.

 As part of the Rensselaer Plan, the institute recently completed a major project to improve its athletic facilities with the East Campus Athletic Village.
 The plan included construction of a new and much larger 4,842‑seat football stadium, a basketball arena with seating for 1,200, a new 50-meter pool, an indoor track and field complex, new tennis courts, new weight rooms and a new sports medicine center.
 The institute broke ground on 26 August 2007, and construction of the first phase is expected to last two years.
 The estimated cost of the project is $78 million for phase one and $35–$45 million for phase two.
 Since the completion of the new stadium, the bleachers on the Class of '86 football field on the central campus have been removed and the field has become an open space.
 In the future the new space could be used for expansions of the academic buildings, but for now members of the campus planning team foresee a "historic landscape with different paths and access ways for students and vehicles alike".

 History of women

 Rensselaer Polytechnic Institute has historically been a male dominated institute.
 The first woman to apply to RPI applied in 1873, and her name was Elizabeth R. Bruswell.
 However, she did not attend as she was the only female to apply, and it was suggested that she would not be accepted as it would not be comfortable for her as the only woman on campus.
 For many years afterwards, the school continued to only allow admission to men.
-It wasn't until 1942 that women were welcome to enroll in classes at Rensselaer.
+It was not until 1942 that women were welcome to enroll in classes at Rensselaer.